Generic name: Sebelipase alfa 2mg in 1mL

 Dosage form: injection, solution, concentrate

-The recommended starting dosage is 1 mg/kg administered once weekly as an intravenous infusion.
-For patients who do not achieve an optimal clinical response, increase to 3 mg/kg once weekly.
+- The recommended starting dosage is 1 mg/kg administered as an intravenous infusion once weekly.

 KANUMA is for intravenous infusion only.
 Prepare KANUMA using the following steps.

-- Determine the number of vials needed based on the patient's weight and the recommended dose of 1 mg/kg or 3 mg/kg, using the following calculations (a-b):
+- Determine the number of vials needed based on the patient's weight and the recommended dose of 1 mg/kg, 3 mg/kg, or 5 mg/kg using the following calculations (a-b):